What and where is Draycott in the Moors? What is this website about, and whom is it for? How to contact us.

 To find out the exact Draycott In The Moors civil parish boundaries, use this map.
 (Don’t forget to put your address in the ‘Zoom To Location‘ section, and then to click on ‘Parish’ in the ‘View Map Layers‘ section).

-Despite being so small and semi-rural, the area includes two churches, three pub-restaurants, one sports centre, a plant nursery, an industrial park, three Indian restaurants, a football team (Draycott Potters), a crown green bowls club, a sheltered housing complex, many farms, an outdoor recreation centre, a professional music studio, and an alternative-education college (which replaced the now-closed Draycott Manor Primary School).
+Despite being so small and semi-rural, the area includes two churches, three pub-restaurants, one sports centre, a plant nursery, an industrial park, three Indian restaurants, a crown green bowls club, a sheltered housing complex, three function-rooms for use by the community, many farms, an outdoor recreation centre, a professional music studio, and an alternative-education college (which replaced the now-closed Draycott Manor Primary School).
+Plans have been approved for three new large housing estates which are expected to be all built by 2026.

-The parish council of Draycott-in-the-Moors administers the area within the district council area of the Staffordshire Moorlands.
+The parish council of Draycott-in-the-Moors administers most of the area; the area falls within the district council area of the Staffordshire Moorlands.

 A small post office & shop closed some years ago; the nearest shops are now in Blythe Bridge and Tean.

-This website is an independent labour of love, looked after by a couple of local residents – Mark Stewart checks it over for mistakes and accuracy, so if anyhting is wrong, blame him!
-We do it just for fun – and, we hope, for the well-being of the district.
+This website is an independent labour of love, looked after by a couple of local residents – editor Mark Stewart checks any articles for mistakes and accuracy, so if anything is wrong, blame him!
+We do it as our contribution to the area’s awareness of itself.

 And… you can join in!